NanoComp/meep/doc/docs/Python_User_Interface.md

 **`center` [`Vector3`]**
 —
-The location of the center of the current source in the computational cell.
+The location of the center of the current source in the cell.
 No default.

 **`size` [`Vector3`]**
 —
-The size of the current distribution along each direction of the computational cell.
+The size of the current distribution along each direction of the cell.
 Default is `(0,0,0)`: a point-dipole source.

 **`amplitude` [`complex`]**
 —